-31.1 Children are set new writing targets as appropriate but at least every half term.

-32.2 Children are given individual writing targets up to twice a term.
+- 31.1 Children are set new writing targets as appropriate but at least every half term. - 32.2 Children are given individual writing targets up to twice a term.
 The targets arise from the assessment for learning done in the term and should reflect an area that requires most development.
 Teacher/pupil dialogue to discuss progress towards targets and to set new targets is encouraged where possible.
-Class teachers have systems in place for children to access their individual targets.
+Targets are recorded on SPT as they are achieved to generate a comment for the annual school reports and Online Reporting to parents.